BACP Coaching promotes ethical, effective and professional coaching for the wellbeing and enhancement of individuals and organisations.

 Skills and abilities

-- be practising as both a coach and therapist or counsellor, either separately or in a way that integrates both approaches
+- be practising as both a coach and therapist or counsellor, either separately or in a way that integrates both approaches, or where your practice as a coach is underpinned by therapeutic knowledge.

 - have good, independent judgement